ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab3.md

 	![](./images/pots/mq-appliance/lab3/image209a.png)

-1. Then click *Manage*.
+1. Then click **Manage**.
 Let us now complete exploring the functionality in this page.

     ![](./images/pots/mq-appliance/lab3/image209.png)

-2. Notice the buttons across the top right of the page:
+2. Notice the buttons across the top of the page:

     ![](./images/pots/mq-appliance/lab3/image210.png)

-3. Click the *High Availability* button.
+3. Click the **High Availability** button.
 This provides an overview of your HA configuration.
 The green checkmarks are a quick signal that high availability is configured and working, meaning that the *HA group* is configured correctly and both appliances in the HA group are running.

-    {% include important.html content="What you see here depends on what labs and/or template you have completed -- whether you have created the HA group or not. " %}
+    {% include important.html content="What you see here depends on if you started both MQAppl1 and MQAppl2 as instructed. " %}

-    At the top of the drop down, you will get the status of the HA group.
-In this case, it is showing both appliances being online.
     If one appliance was shutdown or suspended from the HA group, you would see it show the status appropriately.

     ![](./images/pots/mq-appliance/lab3/image212.png)